creativecreature/sturdyc/README.md

 ```

 We'll see that the exponential backoff kicks in, resulting in more iterations
-for every refresh.
-However, the value is still being printed:
+for every refresh, but the value is still being printed:

 ```sh
 2024/05/09 13:22:03 Fetching value for key: key